BYU-CS-Discord/CSBot/README.md

 ### /setreactboard

 Creates a new reactboard or updates an existing one.
 A reactboard is a channel where the bot will repost messages that recieve a specified number of a specified reaction.
-The primary use is for a starboard where messages that recieve the right number of stars will be added, along with how many stars they recieved.
+The primary use is for a starboard where messages that receive the right number of stars will be added, along with how many stars they received.

 ## Context Menu Commands